-I cut sweet chestnut and willow sustainably in the woods near where I live in East Sussex and where I run my courses.
-I wander the woods for a while til I find just the right limb, so that I have minimal impact on the trees.
-I always make an offering before cutting: a gesture of reciprocity.
+I cut sweet chestnut and willow sustainably in the woods near where I live in Sussex.
+Wandering the woods for a while til I find just the right limb, so that I have minimal impact on the trees.
+I make offerings before cutting: a gesture of reciprocity.

 Removing the bark, there’s a gentle ‘pop’ as it comes away.
 I lick the bare wood, and taste the sweet sap.
 My fingers and nails become stained by the tannins in the bark, and by the end of the day my hands and forearms have the familiar ache from repetitive working.